jglrxavpok/TinyJVM/README.md

 TinyJVM
 =======
-This project aims at providing a JVM that can be run on microcontrollers (tested with a Teensy 3.6)
+This project aims at providing a JVM that can be run on microcontrollers (tested with a Teensy 3.6).
+This is useful to run code from a SD card, for instance.

-In contrary to PC JVMs, this one does not provide any security features (such as bytecode validation before running, etc.) to save time and memory
+In contrary to PC JVMs, this one does not provide any security features (such as bytecode validation before running, etc.) to save time and memory.

 Usage